nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Example:<br>
 * `done 1, 2, 3`

+> To view all completed tasks, simply type  `list done`!

 #### Exiting the program : `exit`
 Exits the program.<br>
 Format: `exit`

 #### Saving the data
-Task Manager data are saved in the hard disk automatically after any command that changes the data.<br>
+All GGist data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## Command Cheatsheet